ChriD/ioBroker.smartstate/README.md

 ## smartstate adapter for ioBroker

-With this adapter you can create states which are cummulations of other states<br>
+With this adapter you can create states which are calculated by other states<br>
-A good example is, if you want to create a state which count lights which are on (see examples)<br>
+A good example is when you want to create a state that counts the lights that are on (see examples)<br>
 The handling is very easy.
 Add a new smart state, define it's name and type and add child states which will be used to calculate the states value by the given type (operator)